msftsean/handling-oversized-json/docs/DELIVERABLES.md

 ## What You're Getting

 This is a **production-ready C# implementation** of the 5-step approach for handling large JSON responses that exceed LLM token limits.
-Everything has been genericized and branded as "Contoso" for resale to your customer.
+Everything has been genericized and branded as "Zava" for their AI workload deployment.

 ---